abhishek-kumar-code/Redfish_Public/Specification.md

 #### Remote access support

-TODO: Jeff will make less bad
-~~This architecture supports a wide variety of remote access and redirection services.
-Critical to out-of-band environments support Serial Console access, Keyboard Video and Mouse redirection (KVM-IP), Command Shell, such as Command Line interface, and remote Virtual Media.~~

-~~This standard encompasses and the Redfish Schema expresses support for Serial Console, Command Shell, KVM-IP and Virtual Media.
-This standard does not define the protocols or access mechanisms for those devices and services.
-The Redfish Schema provides for the representation and configuration of those services, establishment of connections to enable those services, and the operational status of those services.
-However, the definitions of the protocols are outside the scope of this specification.~~
+Remote management functionality typically include access mechanisms for redirecting operator interfaces such as Serial Console, Keyboard Video and Mouse (KVM-IP), Command Shell (i.e., Command Line Interface), and Removable (Virtual) Media.
+While these mechanisms are critical functionality, they cannot be reasonably implemented as a RESTful interface.
+Therefore, this standard does not define the protocols or access mechanisms for those services, but encourages implementations that leverage existing standards.
+However, the Redfish schema includes resources and properties allowing client discovery of these capabilities and describing access mechanisms to enable interoperability.

 ### Security